react-toolbox/react-toolbox/README.md

 ## Theming (configuration variables)

 You can apply theming in multiple ways.
-First of all, you have to understand that React Toolbox stylesheets are written using PostCSS with cssnext features and use CSS Custom Properties from the **config** files we saw earlier.
+First of all, you have to understand that React Toolbox stylesheets are written using PostCSS with postcss-preset-env features and use CSS Custom Properties from the **config** files we saw earlier.
 In addition, there are some global CSS Properties imported by each component: [colors](https://github.com/react-toolbox/react-toolbox/blob/dev/components/colors.css) and [variables](https://github.com/react-toolbox/react-toolbox/blob/dev/components/variables.css).
 You can override both the global and component-specific **variables** to get the results you want using one of the methods below.

 ### Settings configuration variables in JavaScript